2013 Chill Perth 360

 The 2013 Chill Perth 360 was a motor race meeting for the Australasian sedan-based V8 Supercars.
 It was the fourth event of the 2013 International V8 Supercars Championship.
 Three races were held during the race meeting.

+This round saw Chaz Mostert make his main game debut, graduating from the development series as Ford Performance Racing loaned him to Dick Johnson Racing to replace Jonny Reid.
 Triple Eight Race Engineering dominated the event, taking all three race wins.
 Craig Lowndes won the 60/60 Sprint race on Saturday with team-mate Jamie Whincup winning the remaining two races on Sunday.